 A well-designed business logo is arguably the single most important piece of branding for a company.
 So much can be conveyed in a business logo, that finding just the right one can seem impossible.
-But it’s not… I promise you.
-Let me tell you why hiring a professional designer will make creating your business logo a breeze.
+But it’s not, we promise.
+Let us educate you as to why hiring a professional designer will make creating your business logo a breeze.

 I distinctly remember, many moons ago back in college, my graphic design professor said that when designing a logo, design it as if it was on a billboard along the freeway and the person looking at it was going 70mph.
 In that quick glance, would they be able to remember the way it looked, and more importantly, remember the company name?
-That always stuck with me and I try to design business logos with that in mind.
+That always stuck with me and we approach every business logo design with that in mind.

 Now, there are MANY logo resources all over the web.
-Some are super cheap, like DIY websites, and some are super expensive, like design firms.
-However, one thing always holds true… you get what you pay for.
+Some are super cheap, like DIY websites, and some are super expensive, like large design agencies.
 The temptation to use one of those “Create your Own Logo” websites, hoping to save time and money, may sound like a good idea, but they ultimately can cost you so much more than hiring a real design professional.

-If you’re still with me, then you may be smarter than the average bear.
+If you’re still with me, then congratulations… you may be smarter than the average bear.
 So let’s say that you have created multiple versions of your new business logo in multiple file formats.
 You’ve gone full steam ahead, spending money for business cards, flyers, brochures, and even a vehicle wrap.
-Then, a few months later, you find out that 10 other companies have the same logo you made, only within a different color and sporting a different company name.
-That sinking feeling begins to set in, realizing you wasted your time and money, only to become painfully aware that you are right back to square one.
+Then, a few months later, you find out that 10 other companies have almost the same logo you just made, but the icons is a different color and they are sporting a different company name.
+That sinking feeling begins to set in, realizing you may have wasted your time and money, only to become painfully aware that you are right back to square one.

-This is why hiring a professional is absolutely worth the investment.
-Not only will a professional be able to supply you with an original piece of artwork, but they will be able to do everything mentioned above that a DIY site will not.
+Hire a professional… it’s absolutely worth the investment.
+You don’t need to spend tens of thousands of dollars for a great logo and I’m sure you have better things to do with your time.
+Not only will a professional graphic designer be able to supply you with an original piece of artwork, but they should be able to do everything mentioned above that a DIY site will not.
 And the best part about using a professional designer is that you don’t have to do a thing.
 Your job pretty much ends as soon as payment is made.
-After that, simply sit back and watch your company’s most important marketing asset develop from concept, to sketch, to a final EPS file.
+After that, simply sit back and watch your company’s most important marketing asset develop from concept to a finished work of art.
 Your company’s identity has been born.
 Now it’s time to use it on all of your marketing materials to get your name out there… and we can help you with that as well.